 Much of the early wealth in America was built on the backs of black slaves, most of America’s present day wealth is built by capital sources you’ve contributed to but have no access to, and without the brave military service disproportionately contributed by African Americans the country might not even exist.
 You will lose the fight convincingly if you do not feel the moral authority of your cause and create energy by acknowledging the outrage you feel knowing that you are still discriminated against on a daily basis.

 You have every right to equality, which you demonstrably do not have.
 You’ve paid for it in blood.
-You must have the will and resolve to win this fight, which will require the same mindset that the black citizens of Birmingham had.
+You must have the will and resolve to win this fight, which will require the same mindset that the black citizens of Montgomery had.
 Back then, to not participate in the boycott would earn you serious derision from your peers.

 Understand the urgency and protect your right to vote